Complex hypergraphs: Abstract

 \section{Abstract}

 Providing an abstract representation of natural and human complex structures is a challenging problem.
 Accounting for the system heterogenous components while allowing for analytical tractability is a difficult balance.
-Here I introduce complex hypergraphs (chygraphs), bringing together concepts from hypergraphs, multi-layer networks and simplicial complexes.
-To illustrate the applicability of this combinatorial structure I calculate the components size statistics and identify the transition to a giant component.
+Here I introduce complex hypergraphs (chygraphs), bringing together concepts from hypergraphs, multi-layer networks, simplicial complexes and hyperstructures.
+To illustrate the applicability of this combinatorial structure I calculate the component sizes statistics and identify the transition to a giant component.
 To this end I introduce a vectorization technique that tackles the multi-level nature of chygraphs.
 I conclude that chygraphs are a unifying representation of complex systems allowing for analytical insight.